 - Brigantine Inlet to Great Egg Harbor Inlet, Absecon Island (Atlantic City bulkhead, revetment): contract not yet awarded

-- Great Egg Harbor Inlet to Townsends Inlet (South Ocean City, Sea Isle, Strathmere): contract awarded; awaiting construction schedule
+- Great Egg Harbor Inlet to Townsends Inlet (South Ocean City, Sea Isle, Strathmere): contract awarded

-- Delaware Bay Coastline, Oakwood Beach (Elsinboro Township): active construction ongoing
+- Delaware Bay Coastline, Oakwood Beach (Elsinboro Township): dredging and pumping operations completed

 The New York District of the U.S. Army Corps of Engineers manages missions in New Jersey north of Manasquan Inlet.
 Click here to visit their page regarding coastal storm risk management activities in their region